 That is simply not the case.
 For example, “initial research suggests that altmetric indicators provide more timely … results [p65].”
 Which initial research?
 How can I find out?
 I cannot see which source was used for this statement Again, on page 116: “Studies across time and discipline have consistently shown …” but it is up to me to try to discover what these studies might have been.

-This Is a good introduction, but It could, I believe, have been better.
-I would suggest four principles to inform the practice of bibliometrics :
+This is a good introduction, but one that could, I believe, have been better.
+I would suggest four principles to inform the practice of bibliometrics:

 - Identify the best tools available and point out their strengths and weaknesses.